magento/merchdocs/src/sales-channels/asc/creating-assigning-catalog-products.md

 1. View your product listings on the New Third Party tab.

 1. Select the listings for which to create catalog products.

-<br />You can click individual checkboxes in the left-side column or you can click the drop-down arrow in the top-left column and choose **Select All** or **Select All on this Page**.
+     You can click individual checkboxes in the left-side column or you can click the drop-down arrow in the top-left column and choose **Select All** or **Select All on this Page**.

 1. Click the **Actions** field.
 Then click **Create New Catalog Product(s)**.

 1. Click **OK** to accept the confirmation message.
 The Create Magento Catalog Product screen displays.

 1. Complete the catalog settings for the products.

-<br />{:.bs-callout-info}
+     {:.bs-callout-info}
      When creating catalog products for multiple selected listings, the product settings entered are applied to all the listings.

     - Set the **Enable Product(s)** toggle to Yes or No (required).
 <br />**Yes**: Select this option to make the product eligible for your Magento storefront sales.<br />**No**: Select this option to make the product ineligible for your Magento storefront sales.